JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 The tool window is registered in <path>[plugin.xml](plugin_configuration_file.md)</path> using the `com.intellij.toolWindow` extension point.
 The extension point attributes specify all the data which is necessary to display the tool window button:

-* The `id` of the tool window which corresponds to the text displayed on the tool window button.
+* The `id` attribute (required) of the tool window which corresponds to the text displayed on the tool window button.
 To provide a localized text, specify matching `toolwindow.stripe.[id]` message key (escape spaces with `_`) in the [resource bundle](plugin_configuration_file.md#idea-plugin__resource-bundle) (code insight supported in 2020.3 and later).

 * The `icon` to display on the tool window button (13x13 pixels, grey and monochromatic; see [Tool window](https://jetbrains.design/intellij/components/tool_window/#07) in IntelliJ Platform UI Guidelines and [Working with Icons and Images](work_with_icons_and_images.md))